 - Headings (h1, h2, h3 etc)

 In most cases, it should be relatively easy to work keywords into your title and introduction.
-With headings, it’s great if you can work your keywords into them but focus on creating descriptive headings that help users understand what your content includes.
+It’s great if you can work your keywords into headings, but focus on creating descriptive headings that help users understand what your content includes.
 Don’t force keywords in there.

 Elsewhere on the page, use keyword variations and related terms to avoid repeating the same phrases over and again.
 Repetition can sound awkward, spammy and, in extreme cases, could get you flagged up for keywords stuffing.